Particulate matter: Mongolia

-The other 60% of the population reside in shantytowns (Ger districts), which have developed due to the country's new market economy and the very cold winter seasons.
+Ger districts or shantytowns have developed due to the country's new market economy and the severely cold winter seasons.
 The poor in these districts cook and heat their wood houses with indoor stoves fueled by wood or coal.
-The resulting air pollution is characterized by raised sulfur dioxide and nitrogen oxide levels and very high concentrations of airborne particles and particulate matter (PM).
+The resulting air pollution is characterized by extremely high levels of particulate matter, carbon, sulfur dioxide, nitrogen oxide, iron, arsenic, lead, zinc, and nickel.
+Burning coal also produces fly ash, which contains fine dust particles in the PM_{2.5} size range.